NikitaPishel/live-sim/misc/texts/manuals/manual-short-new.md

 ## Getting Started
 This manual gives you a good intro to the topic.
 Before using this manual, don't forget to [install it!](../README.md)

+## About Genome
-## First of all, let's talk abFirst of all, let's talk about the most essential part of all the project, genome.
-It has a specific structure, and it defines the whole way how out Neural Network works.
-This is very important because this all this different factors will affect the speed and efficiency of a model, its capabilities, efficiency, speed of training, etc.
+First of all, let's talk about the most essential part of all the project, genome.
+It has a specific structure, and it defines the whole way how our Neural Network works.
+This is very important because all these different factors will affect the speed and efficiency of a model, its capabilities, efficiency, speed of training, etc.

 ##### Structure
 My NN structure is called oriented graph with loops.
 In Neural Networks, It doesn't meet as often.
-There's some reasons for this, but no we will look at how it looks like.
+There's some reasons for this, but now we will look at how it looks like.

 ```python
 class Neuron: